sybrew/the-seo-framework/readme.txt

 		-> Or, otherwise, allow all authors to be indexed on the site.
 			"Allow indexing of author pages that have no posts." with a warning.

-TODO filters *_plugin_detected only turn ONE conflicting plugin, instead of the lot.
-	-> Deprecate and rewrite?

-TODO deprecate the_seo_framework_conflicting_plugins_type, it adds complexity and negates filter the_seo_framework_conflicting_plugins.
 TODO test all compat files.

 TODO what about get_image_dimensions()
 	-> Are we going to move this to a new generator class?
 		-> If so, we can remove the deprecation altogether.

-TODO mark update_settings as private?
-TODO cache_json_data makes no sense.

 TODO remove leftover var_dump()